Mark Speer: Biography

-Songwriting, technique and gear
+Songwriting, technique and equipment

-Speer uses a Fender Stratocaster which is the only guitar he has.
+Speer uses a Fender Stratocaster.
 He replaced its neck and bridge pickups with DiMarzio Cruisers to avoid 60 cycle hum in studio settings.
 He uses D'Addario Chromes flatwound strings, buying .012-.052 sets and an additional single .010, throwing away the .052, and tuning to standard EADGBE.
 Due to the consistency of tone throughout the lifespan of flatwounds, he only changes his strings approximately once per tour.
 Similarly, Speer only has one guitar pick, which is worn to a round tip.

 In the studio, Speer uses a Fender Deluxe Reverb '65 Reissue guitar amplifier; live, he uses a '68 Custom Deluxe Reverb.
 He connects his guitar into a Dunlop Cry Baby pedal that he never turns off.
-From there, the connection goes to a Boss DS-1, Boss PS-3, MXR Dyna Comp, Electro-Harmonix Holy Grail, and Strymon El Capistan with an expression pedal.
+From there, the connection goes to a Boss PH-3, Boss DS-1, MXR Dyna Comp, Electro-Harmonix Holy Grail, and Strymon El Capistan with an expression pedal.
 Sometimes, he uses his amp's vibrato effect.

 Much of Speer's guitar style comes from seeking to emulate the harmonic and timbral characteristics of other instruments, such as the krar, bağlama, rubab, shamisen, mbira, and djembe.

 Speer prefers the band's compositions to center primarily around bass and drums, instead of guitar.
 He provides occasional vocals for the band, although he dislikes singing in general.

 Influences

 Speer has mentioned Roy Ayers, Prince, Roots Radics, Mark Knopfler, Steely Dan, Lata Mangeshkar, Sezen Aksu, DJ Sun, and Ernie Isley as his biggest influences.
 He described Kassav's album Lagué mwen as an album that changed his life.
-A self-professed "world music nerd" and a devoted crate digger, Speer is interested in music from all over the world, preferring music that is not in the English language, and tones that are not very prevalent in the Western music.
+A self-professed "world music nerd" and a devoted crate digger, Speer is interested in music from all over the world, preferring music that is not in the English language, and tones that are not very prevalent in Western music.
 In Khruangbin, Speer tries to replace the lead singer's role with his guitar, so he listens to a lot more singers than he does to guitar players.